kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/feature_proposal_base.md

 ### Convert to a formal feature request

-Once the discussion has reached a consensus on the form of a feature, you can create a new [feature request issue](https://github.com/beeware/{{ project_name }}/issues/new/choose), in the {{ formal_name }} repository, that summarizes the discussion, linking to the discussion for context.
+Once the discussion has reached a consensus on the form of a feature, you can create a new [feature request issue](https://github.com/beeware/{{ project_name }}/issues/new/choose), in the {{ formal_name }} issue tracker, that summarizes the discussion, linking to the discussion for context.

 ## Implement your idea